 Last week, the European Parliament passed the single charger reform with an overwhelming majority, with 602 votes in favor and only 13 against.
 The reform, the first of its kind in the world, will make USB-C connectors the standard for mobile devices and laptops across the Union by 2024 and 2026, respectively.

-In a comment, the Parliament’s rapporteur Alex Agius Saliba said: “The common charger will finally become a reality in Europe.
+In a comment on the European Parliament website, the Parliament’s rapporteur Alex Agius Saliba said: “The common charger will finally become a reality in Europe.
 This future-proof law allows for the development of innovative charging solutions in the future, and it will benefit everyone - from frustrated consumers to our vulnerable environment.”

 Many have celebrated the decision.
 This reform may seem, at first glance, a move towards greater convenience for European consumers.
 But as a famous economist once said, “there's nothing that does so much harm as good intentions.”

 The political discussion that led to the decision started in 2009.
-Had it been quicker, Apple pointed out, the reform would’ve likely restricted the innovation that led to the creation of the very USB-C connector that will now become the technical standard across the 27 members of the European Union.
+Had it been quicker, Apple pointed out in the NY Times, the reform would’ve likely restricted the innovation that led to the creation of the very USB-C connector that will now become the technical standard across the 27 members of the European Union.
 It is a matter of balance.
 Both technical standards and room for innovation are needed but for different reasons.

 Innovation helps us improve products and services but also whole sectors of the economy, while technical standards enable us to quickly scale these innovations once they are introduced in the marketplace.
 But if we do not have enough room for innovation to flourish, we will, in simple terms, be stuck with obsolete solutions for longer than necessary.